Titanium-ALarx7/HP-ProteinPrediction-SCN/README.md

   > Test set latest accuracies:\
   > [0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0005, 0.0005, 0.001, 0.003, 0.0035, 0.002, 0.01, 0.0125, 0.0105, 0.02, 0.023, 0.021, 0.0215, 0.0315, 0.036, 0.0405, 0.045,   0.0525, 0.0535, 0.0575, 0.0595]

+    As shown in above, `model.py` trains a neural network and monitors its (The illustration holds the same for all the model script in the following list.)
 1. .py
 2. .py
 3. .py